petercorke/RVC3-python/RVC3/models/README.md

 ```
 and execute the model by pushing the run button.
 This will invoke `bdrun` which will load and parse `model.bd`,
 build a block diagram and execute it.

+NOTE that not all of the models provided are executable, some do not have `main` files
+to set up their parameters.
+They were created only to provide figures for the book, and
+generally have a pure Python `model.py` counterpart that is executable.

 ## `model-main.py`